hobediente/Liquor_Sales_Supervised_Learning_Project/README.md

 - Identify top distributers in Iowa Liquor Sales dataset
 - Audit top distributers by the variety of alcohol they sell
 - Select a top distributer that sells a wide variety of alcohol -- Luxico Inc-- and subset data for years 2017-2018

-### Conclusion: Luxico Inc is the second largest distributer in Iowa, and sells 34 different categories of alcohol.

-- Select county-level demographic data
+- Select county-level demographic data for years 2017-2018

-- Select county-level education data
+- Select county-level education data for years 2017-2018

 ### Conclusion: There are 99 counties in Iowa.
+Luxico Inc is the second largest distributer in Iowa, and sells 34 different categories of alcohol.

 **Step 2 : Aggregating the data**
 The following steps were preformed using Python functionalities